canalnoises/Convert-from-WebP--Folder-Action/README.md

 ## Installation

-Download the `Convert WebP to PNG.workflow` file and double click it to begin installation.
+Download the latest release, unzip the archive, and double click `Convert WebP to PNG.workflow` to begin installation.
 The Folder Action Installer dialog will appear, asking which folder you'd like to attach it to (I installed it on my Downloads folder).
 ![Folder Action Installer](https://user-images.githubusercontent.com/23707259/233421035-e910ab43-a49c-490c-a153-f9fe3ad564fc.png)

 Select a folder, then click **Install** to install the Folder Action.
 If you've chosen a protected folder like Documents, Downloads, or Desktop, the system will probably ask permission for "Automator Installer.app" to access that folder.
 Click **OK** if that comes up.